 From 2009 to 2013, Sierra Energy developed and validated its technology at the Renewable Energy Testing Center (RETC) located at the McClellan Air Force Base in Sacramento.
 Using start-up funds from the Department of Defense (DoD), we set out to validate our heat and mass balance (H&MB) model for multiple feedstocks and emission profiles.
-This was achieved by performing various runs ranging from 12-15 hours at a time.
-Through this test and incubation period, we completed a total of 700-1000 operating hours.

 Sierra Energy partnered with the US Department of Defense to test the initial iterations of the FastOx gasifier.
 This testing ultimately led to the creation of a prototype system referred to as Mk4.
-This successful proof of concept serves as the basis for our first commercial facility being built at Fort Hunter Liggett in California.
+This successful proof of concept serves as the basis for our first demonstration facility being built at Fort Hunter Liggett in California.

 The RETC program was based on the concept of testing and validation of renewable energy technologies related to biomass feedstock with a particular focus on biofuels for transportation.
 Technikon had a world-class research, demonstration and deployment facility located in the greater Sacramento, California region that was being utilized for this initiative prior to shut down in August of 2013.
 The RETC program focused on support of relevant and emerging renewable energy technologies in the area of cellulosic waste and biomass to energy conversion technologies that would support DoD compliance requirements to Executive Order 13423.
 This order set goals for the DoD to increase alternative fuel consumption by at least 10% annually.

 The objective of the RETC was to provide the industry with an independent measurement laboratory for evaluating the performance of renewable energy and renewable fuels technologies with respect to robustness, safety, energy efficiency, environmental effectiveness and other key performance specifications.
-The RETC and the oversight of the RETC staff brought together technology developers, government entities, and universities in a facility that allowed the kind of testing needed to bring renewable energy systems to the commercialization phase.
+The RETC and the oversight of the RETC staff brought together technology developers, government entities, and universities in a facility that allowed the kind of testing needed to bring renewable energy systems to the demonstration phase.
 It also allowed developers to integrate technologies for a complete waste-to-energy system at an accelerated pace and significant cost reduction.
 Present state and federal grant structures are less flexible and sometimes prohibit smaller developers from applying for awards since they do not have the data needed to win them.
-The RETC filled this gap in funding and accelerated renewable energy commercialization.
+The RETC filled this gap in funding and accelerated renewable energy demonstration.